MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 # Case study

-How to work with longitudinal student data using midfieldr, focusing less on software details and more on the overall *process*.
+How to work with longitudinal student data using midfieldr, focusing on the overall *process* rather than software details.
 The work is organized in three major topics:

 1. Obtaining a credible population and filtering the records to match.